-The CEMPRA tool is based on a centralized map interface (see Section 6).
-In many instances, it is convenient to flip through stressors individually to produce univariate heatmaps (choropleth maps) of each stressor (see Figure 3).
-These summaries are simple yet useful to provide a general overview of the study area, stressors, and stressor-response functions.
-The interpretation of univariate stressor summaries is largely qualitative.
-The intent is to identify hotspots and/or determine which stressors are high everywhere or low everywhere based on the input stressor magnitude data for each location and the corresponding stressor response function for each stressor.
+When setting up a cumulative effects model, it is often essential to visualize the spatial distribution of stressor magnitudes.
+The CEMPRA visual interface is organized around a centralized map interface (see Section 6), which allows users to flip through stressors individually to produce univariate heatmaps (choropleth maps) of each stressor distribution (see Figure 3).
+These summaries are simple yet useful to provide a general overview of the study area, stressors, and associated stressor-response functions.
+The visual interpretation of univariate stressor summaries is largely qualitative.
+The intent is to visually identify hotspots and/or determine which stressors are high everywhere or low everywhere based on the input stressor magnitude data for each location and the corresponding predicted habitat capacity.